RoukaVici/LibRoukaVici/README.md

 ### Unity Callback (3)
 Unity declares its functions differently, so if you're in Unity, you'll have to use this mode.
 It's exactly the same as `2`, but you need to call `RoukaVici.SetUnityDebugCallback` instead.

+# Executables
+RoukaVici comes bundled with a few test suites as well as an interactive command-line utililty.

+## Interactive Command Line
+The interactive command line is a small program which provides a very barebones executable letting you interact with gloves easily.
+It lets you change Device Managers and lets you send vibration orders.
+This is particularly useful to debug issues with glove connection.
+Launch the binary for usage.
+It is very barebones, and has no guarantee of functioning in every edge case.
+There is no guarantee that this binary will ever be backwards-compatible or even remain as is in the library, do not use it programatically to communicate with RoukaVici.

+## Tests
+Test binaries are mostly useful for RoukaVici Library maintainers, to check features very easily.